 Over the ten-year period, total expenditures increase on average by 6.1 percent annually.

 WASA'S proposed rate increases are primarily required to fund increasing debt service costs.

-- Operations and maintenance expenditures (excluding the payment in lieu of taxes and right of way fee) increase on average by only 3.5 percent annually. - Debt service expenditures grow at an annual average rate of 14.3 percent.
+• Operations and maintenance expenditures (excluding the payment in lieu of taxes and right of way fee) increase on average by only 3.5 percent annually.